Oracle connector#

 SELECT * FROM nation WHERE name = 'CANADA';

-In the following example, the predicate is pushed down for both queries since name is a column of type VARCHAR(25), which maps to VARCHAR2(25) in Oracle:
+In the following example, the predicate is pushed down for both queries because name is a column of type VARCHAR(25), which maps to VARCHAR2(25) in Oracle:

 SHOW CREATE TABLE nation;